Curriculum and Instruction, Master of Education (M.Ed.) - Reading Specialist Specialization

-The master's degree program in reading conforms to Maryland State Department of Education (MSDE) certification requirements for P-12 and is approved by the National Council for the Accreditation of Teacher Education (NCATE).
-Graduates are qualified to work as reading specialists and reading resource teachers.
+The master's degree program in reading conforms to Maryland State Department of Education (MSDE) certification requirements for P-12 and is approved by the Association for Advancing Quality in Educator Preparation (AAQEP).
+Graduates are qualified to work as reading specialists, literacy coaches and reading interventionists.
 Students completing this program receive the M.Ed. degree and, with successful completion of three years of classroom teaching experience, are eligible for certification from MSDE as reading specialists.

-Candidates applying for admission to the program must have a 3.0 undergraduate GPA.
+Students applying for admission to the program must have: (a) a 3.0 undergraduate GPA; (b) statement of purpose outlining their professional goals and objectives; (c) official transcripts; (d) 3 letters of recommendation; and (e) resume.
 In addition, three years of classroom teaching are required for Certification as a Reading Specialist by the Maryland State Department of Education.
 Applicants may complete this teaching requirement before, during, or after completion of the M.Ed. program.
 Applicants must be certified teachers with a bachelor's degree from an accredited college or university.
 At least one basic course in reading is required for entrance into the program.
 Most students have such a course in their undergraduate record (i.e., reading methods).
 If no such course has been taken or if the course was taken more than five years ago, appropriate course offerings should be discussed with your advisor.

 Please refer to the Guide to Applying for instructions on how to apply for graduate admission.
 If you have questions or concerns, we ask you to first review our list of Frequently Asked Questions.
 International applicants should visit the International admissions webpage for additional information.

-For questions about the application process, or to check on the completion of your application please contact Joy Jones, Coordinator of Graduate Studies, by email at email@example.com or phone: (301) 405-3118.
+For questions about the application process, or to check on the completion of your application, please contact the Coordinator of Graduate Studies at firstname.lastname@example.org or (301) 405-3118.

 The faculty advisor assigned at the time of admissions to the Department of Teaching and Learning, Policy and Leadership (TLPL) provides academic advisement for graduate students.
-For TLPL advising information, please contact Joy Jones, Coordinator of Graduate Studies, by email at firstname.lastname@example.org or by phone at (301) 405-3118.
+For TLPL advising information, please contact Kay Moon, TLPL Graduate Coordinator, at (301) 405-3118 or email@example.com.

 Financial assistance for graduate study is generally divided into two categories: